XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 #### 6.1.1.
 Object ID

-The ID of this object will be either a hash of the `Account` and `Authorize` fields (as it currently is), or a hash of the `Account` and the contents of `AuthorizeCredentials` fields, combined with the unique space key for `DepositAuth` objects: `0x0070`.
+The ID of this object will be either a hash of the `Account` and `Authorize` fields (as it currently is), or a hash of the `Account` and the contents of `AuthorizeCredentials` fields, combined with the unique space key for `DepositPreauth` objects.
+This unique space key will be different for account-based `DepositPreauth` objects vs. credential-based `DepositPreauth` objects, to avoid the possibility of a hash collision.

 #### 6.1.2. `AuthorizeCredentials`